QuestPDF/QuestPDF-Documentation/docs/api-reference/column.md

 # Column

-- The Column element is a multi-element container.
-You can put any set of elements you want.
+- The `Column` element is a multi-element container.
+You can add any elements you want to it.
-- The algorithm places element one underneath another.
-Each element may take the entire width.
+- The algorithm places elements one underneath another.
+Each element may take the entire column width.
 - This container renders its elements on multiple pages when necessary.

 ```csharp